intra2net/avocado-i2n/README.md

 next to the utility with the name `<my-utility>_unittest.py` and it will be automatically discovered when you run the "unittest" manual step.

-### Internal nodes
+### Single node running
-If you want to run a test "out of the law" of automated setup, i.e. an internal test node instead of a regular (leaf) test, you can use the *internal* tool or manual step
+If you want to run a test without automated setup from a complete graph, i.e. an internal (variant) test node, you can use the *internal* tool or manual step

 ```
 avocado manu setup=internal node=set_provider vms=vm1